kvnkho/kevinkho.com/content/blogs/2021/pandas_spark_compatible.md

 ---
-title: Creating Pandas and Spark Compatible Functions with Fugue
+title: Interoperable Python and SQL in Jupyter Notebooks
-seo_title: Creating Pandas and Spark Compatible Functions with Fugue
+seo_title: Interoperable Python and SQL in Jupyter Notebooks
-summary: Seamlessly change between Pandas and Spark with one line of code
+summary: Using SQL on top of Pandas, Spark, and Dask
-description: Seamlessly change between Pandas and Spark with one line of code
+description: Using SQL on top of Pandas, Spark, and Dask
-slug: pandas_spark_compatible
+slug: interoperable_sql_and_python
 author: Kevin Kho

 draft: false